Jonathan2251/lbd/source/llvmstructure.rst

 Create Cpu0 backend
 --------------------

-From now on, the Cpu0 backend will be created from scratch step by step and chapter by chapter.
+From now on, the Cpu0 backend will be created from scratch step by step.
-To make readers easily understanding the backend structure step by step, Cpu0 example code can be generated with chapter by chapter through command here [#chapters-ex]_.
+To make readers easily understanding the backend structure, Cpu0 example code can be generated with chapter by chapter through command here [#chapters-ex]_.